mangdangroboticsclub/MiniPupperDocs/docs/guide/Assembly.rst

 Step 1.3 Write the image into microSD card
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Insert the microSD card into your PC's SD card reader and write the image.
 We recommend the image creation tool balenaEtcher or Win32DiskImager as it is easy and reliable.
-Please refer to the official manual and below link.
-It may take a while to complete.
+It takes a while to complete.

-※ Reference Link: `Download Etcher – Flash OS images to USB drives & SD cards <https://etcherpc.com/?usp=sharing>`_

 * Remove the SD card from the PC and insert it into the Raspberry pi.